Lloyd Eisler

 Lloyd Edgar Eisler, MSM, (born April 28, 1963) is a former Canadian pairs skater.
-With partner Isabelle Brasseur, he is the 1992 and 1994 Olympic bronze medallist and the 1993 World Champion.
+With partner Isabelle Brasseur, he was the 1992 and 1994 Olympic bronze medallist and the 1993 World Champion.

 Early partnerships and success

 Eisler first competed with Lori Baier.
-They won three consecutive Canadian Championship silver medals from 1980-1982 and competed at the 1982 World Figure Skating Championships, finishing in ninth place.
+They won three consecutive Canadian Championship silver medals from 1980 to 1982 and competed at the 1982 World Figure Skating Championships, finishing in ninth place.

 He competed with Katherina Matousek at the 1984 Winter Olympics, in which they finished in eighth place.
-They competed in three consecutive Worlds from 1983-85 and won the Canadian Figure Skating Championships in 1984 and 1985.
+They competed in three consecutive Worlds from 1983 to 1985 and won the Canadian Figure Skating Championships in 1984 and 1985.
 Their career highlight was a bronze medal at the 1985 World Figure Skating Championships, after which Matousek retired from the sport.

 Starting with Brasseur in 1987-89

 Eisler competed with Karen Westby in 1986 and won a bronze medal at the Canadian Figure Skating Championships, missing out on the World team by one spot.
 At the time, there was strong speculation that Eisler would retire.

 He partnered with Isabelle Brasseur in 1987 and they qualified for the Olympics and Worlds in 1988.
 They became Canadian champions in 1989 and went into the World Figure Skating Championships in Paris with high hopes of a medal in a weak and wide open field, but placed a disappointing seventh after two subpar, error-filled performances.